GoogleChrome/web.dev/src/site/content/en/blog/digging-into-the-privacy-sandbox/index.md

 +   **First-party-data targeting**: Show ads relevant to topics a person has told a website they have an interest in, or content a person has looked at previously on this web site.
 +   **Contextual targeting**: Choose where to display ads based on site content.
 For example, 'Put this ad next to articles about knitting.'
 +   **Remarketing**: Advertise to people who've already visited your site, while they are not on your site.
-For example,  'Show this ad for discount wool to people who visited your store and left knitting items in their shopping cart — while they're visiting craft sites.'
+For example,  'Show this ad for discount wool to people who visited your store and left knitting items in their shopping cart—while they're visiting craft sites.'
 +   **Interest-based targeting**: Select ads based on a user's browsing history.
 For example, 'Show this ad to users who appear to like classical music'.

 First-party-data and contextual targeting can be achieved without knowing anything about the user other than their activity within a site: they don't require cross-site tracking.